 the cause of the disease is unknown.

 Advancing age is the only known risk

 factor for typical Parkinson's disease (not including early-onset Parkinson's).

-Most instances of Parkinson's disease occur after age 50, although the illness
+Most instances of Parkinson's occur after age 50.
+But the illness

 A very small number of people with Parkinson's have a

 close relative who also has the disease.
-But it does not appear that a family
+But it doesn't appear that a family

-significant risk factor in cases of early-onset Parkinson's disease, but this
+significant risk factor in cases of early-onset Parkinson's, but this

 form of the disease is not common.

 long-term exposure to certain environmental risk factors such as pesticides,